DanielOBenson/inav/docs/VTOL.md

    - Enter transition mode (your switch should be in the mid-position).
    - Check from the Outputs tab output that the tilt servo channels are exactly at 1500μs.
    - In this mode, your tilt servos should be at the 45-degree position and you can now mount the motor and prop to your tilt servo such that the angle of the motor mounting plate is at 45 degrees upwards.
-   - NOTE1: If you have dedicated tilt servos, you may have engraved indeces on the servos and tilting motor sassembly to help you with this step.
+   - NOTE 1: If you have dedicated tilt servos, you may have engraved indices on the servos and tilting motor assembly to help you with this step.
 If the servos don't end up exactly at 45 degrees due to the teeth on the servo and the control arm/plate, don't worry, this will be automatically adjusted after completing the other steps below.
-   - NOTE2: If you are using control rods to adjust the tilt of the servos, adjust the lenth of your control rod and the position of the control arm position the control arm as close as possible to the mid position.
-It will depend on the oriatation of the servo, but generally speaking, the control arm of the servo should be pointed perpendicular to the fuselage when the motor mounts are at the 45 degree setting.
+   - NOTE 2: If you are using control rods to adjust the tilt of the servos, adjust the lenth of your control rod and the position of the control arm.
+Position the control arm as close as possible to the mid position.
+This will depend on the orientation of the servo, but generally speaking, the control arm of the servo should be pointed perpendicular to the fuselage when the motor mounts are at the 45 degree setting.

 2. **Switch to Multicopter/Tricopter:**
-   - Assuming that you have set up your mixer similar to STEP1 and STEP2, you can now switch to the tricopter/multicopter mode and your servos should be tilting the motors upwards.
+   - Assuming that you have set up your mixer similar to STEP 1 and STEP 2, you can now switch to the tricopter/multicopter mode and your servos should be tilting the motors upwards.
 If this is not the case, reverse the servo(s) in the Outputs tab such that the servo(s) is/are pointed upwards.
    - It is OK for the servos not to point exactly 90 degrees upwards, but they should be as close as possible to that position.
-   - Also, ensure that your MAX values in the Mixer tab are at 100 and -100, so that your servo will move to the maximum position, as shown in the screenshots in STEP1 and STEP2.
+   - Also, ensure that your MAX values in the Mixer tab are at 100 and -100, so that your servo will move to the maximum position, as shown in the screenshots in STEP 1 and STEP 2.

 3. **Adjust the maximum throws for the Multicopter/Tricopter mode:**
    - While in tricopter mode, go to the Outputs tab and adjust the endpoints MIN and MAX values such that when your motors are pointed slightly backwards.
    - Rotate the prop such that it is pointed backwards towards the wing/motor mount and ensure that the gap is the same on both sides by adjusting the MIN and MAX values for the tilt servo channels.
    - NOTE: You can check the distance with calipers or gauge blocks.
-Alternatively, you can adjust the MIN and MAX for your tilting servos such that the props are just touching the top of the wing or motor mount, and then you can increase/degrease the MIN and MAX values for each channel by the same ammount for both servos.
+Alternatively, you can adjust the MIN and MAX for your tilting servos such that the props are just touching the top of the wing or motor mount, and then you can increase/decrease the MIN and MAX values for each channel by the same ammount for both servos.
 This should ensure that you have the same gap between the tip of the prop and the wing or motor mount for both sides.

 4. **Adjust the minimum position for the Fixed-wing mode:**
-   - Repeat the same step as point 3 with the model in fixed-wing mode, where the servos are tilted forwards.
+   - Repeat the same step as point 3 with the model in fixed-wing mode, where the servos are tilted forward.
-   - For this step, you just have to make sure that the motors are pointed exactly forwards.
+   - For this step, you just have to make sure that the motors are pointed exactly forward.
    - You can do this by adjusting the respective MIN and MAX values in the Output tab for the tilt servo channels while in fixed-wing mode.
    - NOTE: Ensuring that your servos are tilted exactly forward is a crucial step as it can cause the plane to roll slightly if that it is not the case.
-However, ensuring the exact aligment will depend on your specific setup.
-If you are using dedicated tilting motor servos rather than standard servos with control arms and pushrods, you can make sure that you are exact by measuring the distance between the front edge of the tilting servo and the of the motor mounting plate.
-If the disances are the uniform across each mount and same on both motors, your servos are pointed forwads correctly.
+However, insuring the exact aligment will depend on your specific setup.
+If you are using dedicated tilting motor servos rather than standard servos with control arms and pushrods, you can make sure that you are exact by measuring the distance between the front edge of the tilting servo and the edge of the motor mounting plate.
+If the disances are the uniform across each mount and same on both motors, your servos are pointed forward correctly.

-5. **Adjsut the vertival position of the tilt servos:**
+5. **Adjust the vertical position of the tilt servos:**
    - Switch back to multicopter/tricopter mode and open the Mixer tab.
-   - Start adjusting the `MAX` mixer lines from STEP2 such that the servos are pointed exactly upwards.
-In other words, start reducing the values of 100 and -100 to something like 80 and -80 until the motors are are pointed exaxctly upwards.
+   - Start adjusting the `MAX` mixer lines from STEP 2 such that the servos are pointed exactly upwards.
+In other words, start reducing the values of 100 and -100 to something like 80 and -80 until the motors are are pointed exactly upwards.
-   - You will have to `Save & reboot` for adjustement for the changes to take effect, so be patient, take your time and don't forget to `Save & reboot`.
+   - You will have to `Save & reboot` for adjustment changes to take effect.
+Be patient, take your time and don't forget to `Save & reboot`.
    - Move the YAW stick to either extreme position and ensure that the servos are tilting the motors both forwards and backwards.
    - NOTE: When yawing fully left, the left motor should tilt backwards and the right motor should tilt forwards.